Year of Call: 2020

 Human Rights & Public International Law

-For example, he is instructed on behalf of six Portuguese children in the climate case of Duarte Agostinho & Ors v Portugal & 32 Other States before the European Court of Human Rights. .
-The application raises complex points regarding exhaustion of domestic remedies, shared State responsibility, extraterritorial jurisdiction, international environmental law, victim status, and obligations under Arts 2, 3, 8 and 14.
+- Acting for six Portuguese children in Duarte Agostinho & Ors v Portugal & 32 Other States before the ECtHR in a challenge to 33 European States' inaction on climate change.
+The case raises complex points regarding exhaustion of domestic remedies, shared State responsibility, extraterritorial jurisdiction, international environmental law, victim status, and obligations under Articles 2, 3, 8 and 14.

 Employment & Discrimination

-Josh accepts instructions in an eclectic range of tortious claims with an employment, discrimination, environmental or human rights dimension.
-He is building a practice in claims against public authorities, modern slavery claims, employers' liability cases, environmental tort claims, and business and human rights matters.
+Josh accepts instructions in a range of tortious claims with an employment, discrimination, environmental or human rights dimension.
+For example, he has experience in claims against public authorities, modern slavery claims, employers' liability cases, environmental tort claims, and business and human rights matters.

 Prior to Cloisters